PredixDev/px-list-inline-design/README.md

 ## Options

-Other, optional classes can supplement the required base classes:
+Another, optional, class can supplement the required base class:

 * `.list-inline--delimited`: add a character to delimit list items.